nerooc/graphs/Lab03/README.md

 ## Task 4 - Graph center

 The program allows user to find center and minimax center of a graph.
-NOTE: When printing the center or minimax center, we assume graph nodes are numbered starting with value one for the first vertex.
+NOTE: When printing the center or minimax center, we assume graph nodes are numbered starting with value zero for the first vertex.

 ### 4.1 How to run the program